The API is made available for use through the following statement:

 each operation represented by an interface, there exists a transpose

-operation with a corresponding interface, such as String ⇆ cast
+operation with a corresponding interface, such as String ⇆ cast,

-, and so on.
+join ⇆ split, and so on.
 Each pair of interfaces are designed to

 mirror each other in their arguments and assumptions of optional